Four ways you can prepare for your investment banking internship

 It is advisable to let recruiters know as soon as possible if you’re likely to have any exam clashes during your internship.
 It’s not usually a problem to get time off, but it's always professional to give as much notice as possible.

 2. Improve your commercial awareness

 This point is especially important if your degree is not finance-based.
-‘You will likely be given a few days to a week of training when you start but this will be intense and generally aims to cover a lot in a short space of time,' says Antonia.
-'Doing as much self study upfront as you can will really ensure you are on track when you hit the desk.’
+You'll likely be given a few days to a week of training once you start, but this will be intense and generally aims to cover a lot in a short space of time.
+By doing as much self study as you can beforehand you can ensure you'll be on track when you hit the desk.

 First, take a look at the TARGETjobs investment banking and investment ‘Areas of work’ section to familiarise yourself with what you’ll be doing.
 Then, head over to TARGETjobs' advice on Commercial awareness: it’s how the industry fits together for specific tips.
 In addition:

 - Make sure you’re familiar with the market the business you’ll be interning for operates in.
 Who are the major competitors, and how are they different from each other?
 How is the industry performing overall?
 What important deals have happened recently?
 Are there any big trends affecting the sector?

 - Make sure you have a ‘big picture’ understanding of the major issues affecting the economy, politics and the business world at large.
 Everything is connected so every newspaper headline could have ripple effects in the industry or business.